-Our original scenario analysis continues to guide our strategy and business responses to the risks and opportunities that climate change will pose for our business.
+Our climate scenario analysis continues to guide our strategy.
+It also drives the myriad of actions that we are taking, which are designed to address the business risks and opportunities that climate change will pose for our business.
 The major strategic implications for our business arising from climate change are captured below.
-You can find more details about our methodology, approach, scenarios and impacts framework in our full report.

 ---|---|---|